meera1hahn/Graph_LED/README.md

-# Graph Based - LED (Localization from Embodied Dialog) Task
+# Graph Based - LED (Localization from Embodied Dialog)

 This is the offical repository for the panoramic graph based version of the LED task described in [Where Are You?
 Localizaiton from Embodied Dialog] https://arxiv.org/abs/2011.08277